Boat Title Loans In Florida - How They Work

 Are you looking to rebuild your credit score to avoid taking out a high-interest loan?
 A title loan on a boat may help you with future loan requests, as most lenders in Florida report your payments to the credit bureaus.
 Stay on time with your monthly payments, and you can see a significant increase in your credit score.

-What Types Of Boats Qualify For A Title Loan
+What Types Of Boats Qualify

 We could list the hundreds of makes and models that you can use for a title loan on a boat, but ultimately, your boat will qualify if it has enough value to secure a loan.
 That includes sailboats, cabin cruisers, motor boats, yachts, and pontoon boats.
-We've even seen people qualify for title loans using the equity in jet skis and other personal watercraft.
+We've even seen people qualify using the equity in jet skis and other personal watercraft.

 Lenders typically offer a loan based on 30% or more of your boat's value.
 That means you can get a $1,000 loan if your boat is valued at $3,000 or more.
 We use the current resale value of boats in Florida to determine your lending estimate and most lenders will require a quick inspection of the boat before they agree to a loan.
 During the inspection, they'll verify the boat's physical condition, confirm the certificate of documentation, and look for any damage or defects that may reduce the boat's resale value.